 You’ll receive a salary and benefits from the school district, charter school, or pre-K center where you work.
 You’ll be paid the same as other beginning teachers working for the same employer.
 Salaries range for new teachers in Eastern North Carolina, but the average corps member makes about $35,000.

 As a full-time TFA teacher, you are entitled to medical benefits through your school or district.
 Plans and costs vary, depending on where you teach.
-Read more on salary and benefits as a corps member, plus take a look at details on the cost of living in Eastern North Carolina.
+Read more on the benefits, salary, and the cost of living in Eastern North Carolina.

 You may also be eligible for additional financial incentives exclusively available to TFA corps members.
 Learn more about financial aid, including transitional funding packages.